google/rpmpack/README.md

  - May easily wreak havoc on rpm based systems.
 It is surprisingly easy to cause rpm to segfault on corrupt rpm files.
  - Many features are missing.
- - All of the artifactes are stored in memory, sometimes more then once.
+ - All of the artifactes are stored in memory, sometimes more than once.
  - Less backwards compatible than `rpmbuild`.

 ## Philosophy